A Walking Tour of Hitler’s Vienna

 While 200,000 people came out to celebrate Hitler’s triumphant return to Vienna, my guide noted that the silent majority stayed home.

-The site that struck me most was The Monument Against War and Fascism on Albertinaplatz, tucked behind the famous Vienna Opera House.
+The site that struck me most on this walking tour of Hitler’s Vienna was The Monument Against War and Fascism on Albertinaplatz, tucked behind the famous Vienna Opera House.